Summary and Keywords

-In recent decades, philosophers have offered several approaches that might avoid the pitfalls described.
-Censure theorists attempt to justify punishment as the state’s means of expressing disapproval of offenses against the law.
-Consent theorists hold that, in breaking the law, offenders voluntarily make themselves liable for punishment.
-Self-defense theorists argue that it is rational and justifiable for the state to threaten punishment in order to defend citizens against offenses.
+In recent decades, philosophers have offered several approaches that might avoid the pitfalls described above by providing a unified rationale for punishment that is both backward and forward looking.
+Self-defense theories hold that it is rational and justifiable for the state to threaten punishment in order to defend citizens against offenses.
 They then move by various strategies from the justifiability of the threat to the justifiability of punishment.
-Each of these theories faces difficulties, but proponents might judge that, even though they haven’t succeeded in stating the justification of punishment, their theory is on the right track.
-Others view the difficulties faced by all theories and boldly conclude that punishment is not justifiable; that we should adopt an alternative such as rehabilitation or restitution.
-Justifying either of these alternatives, however, is at least as problematic as justifying punishment.
-The situation is made even more troublesome by the fact that the theories surveyed aim to justify punishment in societies that have a just political structure and just laws.
+Forced choice theories justify punishment as a way of distributing necessary harm to the guilty rather than the innocent.Censure theories attempt to justify punishment as the state’s means of expressing disapproval of offenses against the law.
+Each of these theories faces difficulties, but proponents might judge that even though they haven’t yet been able to adequately state the justification of punishment, their theory is on the right track.
+Others view the difficulties faced by all theories and boldly conclude that punishment is not justifiable.
+There is little support for rehabilitation as an alternative to punishment.
+The practices associated with restorative justice, although not directly aimed at punishment, typically involve punishment, so they still require a justification for punishment.
+Whether a system of restitution could take the place of a system of punishment is problematic.
+The situation is made even more troublesome by the fact that the theories that have been surveyed aim to justify punishment in a society with a just political structure and laws.
 Even if such a theory succeeds, it is far from clear that it would justify punishment in a society where many of those who are harmed by punishment have also been victims of injustice.

 Access to the complete content on Oxford Research Encyclopedia of Criminology requires a subscription or purchase.
 Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.
 If you are a student or academic complete our librarian recommendation form to recommend the Oxford Research Encyclopedias to your librarians for an institutional free trial.